What is a Small Quantity Generator (SQG)?

 - Proper labeling is required in the 180/270-day central accumulation area.
 The label must contain the start date of accumulation, the hazards associated with the waste (e.g., a pictogram), the EPA waste codes, a description of the contents, and the words “Hazardous Waste”.

-- Inspect hazardous waste storage area weekly and keep records of inspections for 3 years (NAC 444.8677).
-Inspection must include:
+- Inspect hazardous waste central accumulation area weekly and keep records of inspections for 3 years (NAC 444.8677).

 - Prepare a hazardous waste manifest either electronically or with a paper form to accompany your waste shipment.
 Once shipped, keep signed copies of the records for at least 3 years from the date the waste was shipped.